 I give major credit to Lily Flores, Vice President Human Resources at Shimano American Corporation.
 She was the primary driving force and patient catalyst within Pearl iZumi that kept the project moving forward with all of the outside professionals.
 I still can’t quite believe that the outcome resulted in the award for #1 Completed Project in the World.
 That’s astounding!

 Contact William Gary, MBA, MIM, at cell +1 303-901-1108 or wgary@MacLW.com to confidentially discuss your needs for a brand new building or a significant renovation.
-As 100% Tenant Representatives, MacLaurin Williams Worldwide can advise you without conflicts of interest in nearly seventy (70) major markets.
+As 100% Tenant Representatives, MacLaurin Williams Worldwide and our offices can advise you without conflicts of interest in nearly eighty (80) major markets.